🇨🇳 中文

 OpenSpec + Claude Code (No Superpowers): Blueprint Without a Foreman

 Great specs, but no enforcement during execution.
 Claude may “freestyle” away from the spec.
-No TDD, no automatic code review, no branch isolation.
-Like having perfect architectural drawings but no construction supervisor.
+Without TDD and code review rules in CLAUDE.md, there’s no branch isolation — like having perfect architectural drawings but no construction supervisor.

-Superpowers + Claude Code (No OpenSpec): Discipline Without Direction
+Superpowers + Claude Code (No OpenSpec): Discipline with Short Memory

 All Three: Blueprint + Foreman + Construction Crew